FailedRift/site/docs/lessons/lesson-1/geometry-objects.md

 ```

 There are multiple ways to access the coordinates of geometry object.
 For
-instance, `coords` is a `spapely.coords.CoordinateSequence`.
+instance, `coords` is a `shapely.coords.CoordinateSequence`.
 It is an
 `Iterator`, an efficient Python data structure to iterate over lists of items,
 but for now we can simply convert it into a list of the (one pair of)
 coordinates: